joelgysel/Masters-Thesis/README.md

 # Masters-Thesis
-Sovereing Default Prediction with Machine Learning
+Topic: Sovereing Default Prediction with Machine Learning.

+Welcome to this repository.
+This repository contains all relevant code and all results of my master thesis.